nmcl/C--SIM/README.md

 The system also comes with complete examples and test routines which illustrate many of the issues raised in using the simulation package.
 It is used by many commercial and academic organisations.

-The co-routine facility of Simula is implemented by various threads (and others).
+The co-routine facility of Simula is implemented by operating system thread packages, such as pthreads.
 Classes are provided for various random number distributions.

-Thanks to all the people who took the time and effort to port C++ to systems and compilers that we do not have access too and reporting the problems (and fixes) that were needed.
+Thanks to all the people who took the time and effort to port C++ to systems and compilers that we do not have access to and reporting the problems (and fixes) that were needed.

 Specific thanks for contributions and bug reports to: